This is grid, the first instrument made by monome.

 It has 128 keys (though it’s also been 64 and 256) which are decoupled from their light, allowing both tactile and visual play.
 It’s enclosed in sturdy aluminum (though it’s also been walnut, steel, and silicone).

-grid connects through USB to personal computers, Eurorack modules, and sound computers like norns.
+grid connects through USB to personal computers, modular synths, and sound computers like norns.
 It is a highly flexible interface for applications within each of these environments.

 grid communicates with applications to do a wide range of things: control MIDI devices, sequence modular synthesizers, cut samples, provide an isometric keyboard to software synths, change faders, visualize streams of data, etc. This core flexibility makes it hard to point to one use case and say “it does this.”